Blocks & control flow¶

 Control structures work the same way in Hurdy as they do in Lua,

-with the difference that word delimiters for blocks (e.g., do ... end
+with the difference that word delimiters for blocks (e.g., do ... end) are replaced with

 C-style curly brackets.